pika-pikachu/BoundaryCrossingProbabilities.jl/README.md

 # BoundaryCrossingProbability.jl
 Computes the boundary crossing probability for a general diffusion process and time-dependent boundary.

-To install the BoundaryCrossingProbabilities Julia package, open Julia,  press "]" and type
+To install the BoundaryCrossingProbabilities package, run the following at the Julia REPL

 ```
-add BoundaryCrossingProbabilities
+Pkg.add("BoundaryCrossingProbabilities")
 ```

 To import the package, type